 Investment techniques and financial derivative instruments may be used for efficient portfolio management and/or investment purposes within the limits set forth in Appendix 2.
 The sub-Fund shall hold only long positions through the use of financial derivative instruments.
 Futures contracts may be used to hedge against market risk or gain exposure to an underlying market.
-Options may be used to hedge or gain exposure to a particular market instead of using a physical security.
+Options may be used to hedge or achieve exposure to a particular market instead of using a physical security.
 Forward contracts may be used to hedge or gain exposure to an increase in the value of an asset or currency.
 Swaps (including swaptions) may be used to achieve profit as well as to hedge existing long positions.
 Interest rate swaps may be used to increase or reduce exposure to interest rates.
 Dollar roll transactions, To-Be Announced Transactions and When-Issued Securities may be used to enter into or maintain exposure to a given market, such as mortgages and bonds, which may have delayed settlement.
+The sub-Fund may be leveraged up to 100% of its Net Asset Value as a result of its use of financial derivative instruments.
 The sub-Fund uses the commitment approach to measure its global exposure.